Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ## 3.6 Rest

 After a day of adventuring, the party is required to rest for 8 hours to refresh their minds and bodies.
-During these 8 hours, characters will engage in a mix of sleeping and a single Rest Activity.
+During these 8 hours, characters will engage in a mix of sleeping and Rest Activities.
 Any Rest Activity permitted by the Game Master will be evaluated by a skill check.
 The most common Rest Activities are given below.

+> All characters can complete a single Rest Activity by default.

 | Rest Activity          | Skill      | Success                                                             |
 | ---------------------- | ---------- | ------------------------------------------------------------------- |